frictionlessdata/livemark/pages/plugin-system/writing-plugin.md

 ## Overview

-Livemark provides quite simple plugin interface.
+Livemark provides a plugin interface to help write new plugins.
 There are 4 main hooks a plugin author can use to alter the rendering process.
 All of them take an corresponding object that can be updated:

 - `Pluing.process_project(project)`
 - `pluing.process_document(document)`